cronop-io/cronop-io.github.io/posts/_posts/2020-05-09-protostar-stack5.md

 +--------------------+ 0xFFFFFFFF
 ```

-Based on the previous statements, we can exploit `gets` vulnerability to overwrite `main`'s return pointer and hijack the execution towards an address that we desire.
+Based on the previous statements, it is possible to exploit `gets` vulnerability to overwrite `main`'s return pointer and hijack the execution towards an address that is desired.

-We know that the buffer passed to `gets` resides in 0xbffff750 + 0x10 (Remember `main` dissasemble):
+Based on the previous information, it is known that the buffer passed to `gets` resides in 0xbffff750 + 0x10 (Based on `main`'s dissasemble):

 ```bash
 (gdb) si